TheArturthur/CoppermindScraper/Cosmere/Writellum.md

 \-M-Bot[33]

 Some advanced processors use cytonic technology to work much faster than normally possible.
 This is most important to artificial intelligences such as [[M-Bot\|M-Bot]].
-Using minature cytonic communicators, parts of AIs can pass signals between each other at speeds faster than light, which facilitates near-human intelligence and superhuman analytics ability.
+Using miniature cytonic communicators, parts of AIs can pass signals between each other at speeds faster than light, which facilitates near-human intelligence and superhuman analytics ability.
 As a side effect, it makes those machines detectable by organic cytonics.
 However, for some reason AIs anger [[Delver\|delvers]] much more than other forms of cytonics and radio signals, leading to a ban on them in the present times.

 ### Illusions
 >“*If it's looking at you, it doesn’t see you.
 We are overwriting its vision.*”